 A Yew hedge will need to be trimmed annually in the spring or autumn.

-We recommend planting these yew trees at 2ft (60cm) apart (as shown in the picture).
+We recommend planting these yew trees at 2ft (60cm) apart (as shown in the picture) which is a good planting distance to give immediate effect without the cost of planting closer.

 Many people choose Yew as an alternative to Box hedging, although we do supply a range of plants suitable for growing smaller hedges.
 See our Smaller Hedging category page.